xdevguild/awesome-multiversx-dev-resources/readme.md

 - [xSuite](https://github.com/arda-org/xSuite) - Init, Build, Test, Deploy MultiversX smart contracts in seconds.
 The full suite for efficiently developing high-quality contracts.

 ### Articles and tutorials
+Please be aware that articles can be outdated.
+Always verify them with the docs.

 - [Linux environment for development](https://elrond-dev-guild.gitbook.io/scrolls/readme/linux-environment-for-development)
 - [Setup the JS SDK workflow and issue an ESDT token in NodeJS environment](https://elrond-dev-guild.gitbook.io/scrolls/erdjs/how-tos/setup-erdjs-and-issue-esdt-token)